Some 100 prisoners recaptured out of 1,100 in Libyan jail break

 TRIPOLI About 100 inmates out of more than 1,100 who escaped during a prison riot in the eastern Libyan city of Benghazi have been recaptured, a security official said on Sunday.

-Officials said there had been an attack on the compound from outside as well as a riot inside after which some prisoners set their cloths and bedsheets on fire.
+Officials said there had been an attack on the facility from outside as well as a riot inside.

-Guards then opened the gates to let them escape the fire, Justice Minister Salah al-Marghani told reporters in the capital after visiting Benghazi.
-Residents had helped guards to arrest some escapees.

 Mohammed Sharif, head of security in Benghazi, said some prisoners had turned themselves in and others had been captured.